tensorflow/examples/community/en/farmaid_bot/readme.md

 The problems with the product described in the video was that it can be too time consuming for someone to actually walk the entire farm with such a phone.
 Additionally, it would either require a cloud connection to detect the diease, meaning an internet connection in the field is required the other option is to have a phone phone powerful enough to run Tensorflow Lite models and the model should work uniformly on every type of phone.
 To fix these issues, a simple solution is to have a standardized and cheap mobile computing platform that can run autonomously in the field and use tensorflow or tensorflow lite models to detect diseases.

-The version described here is a complete overhaul of the original bot using Tensorflow 2.0, ROS and Arduino made in response to the #PoweredByTF 2.0 Challenge.
+The version described here is a complete overhaul of the original bot using Tensorflow 2.0, ROS and Arduino made in response to the <em>#PoweredByTF 2.0 Challenge</em>.

 ### Main Components
 <ol>